corda/corda/docs/source/design/hadr/design.md

 ## Scope

 * Goals

+  * Be able to construct a Corda node that is resistant to individual machine failures or restarts.
+  * Be able to recover from temporary failure of any single component e.g. database, network access, machine, VM, Corda process.
+  * Be able to scale from low-cost, low availability nodes up to high-cost, high availability nodes.
+  * Be able to complete any previously halted flows without any loss, or duplication of data on the ledger.
+  * Be able to select the location of active instances of Corda to allow for activities such as software upgrade.

-* Non-goals (eg. out of scope)
+* Non-goals

-* Reference(s) to similar or related work
+  * Be able to distribute a node over more than two datacenters.
+  * Be able to distribute a node between datacenters that are very far apart latency-wise (unless you don't care about performance).
+  * Be able to tolerate arbitrary byzantine failures within a node cluster.
   * For now DR is only supported where performant synchronous replication is feasible i.e. sites only a few miles apart.

 ## Timeline